Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 It wasn’t long after this that the rails came off.
 Our ascent to Stob Ban was easy enough (I recall an enjoyable burst of energy as I climbed the last few steps to the summit) but the traverse over Meall A’Bhuiraich and our descent to Aibhainn Rath, now with head torches on, took what seemed like forever and we didn’t cross the river until just after midnight, again well behind a 24-hour schedule.

 Part of the delay was, high up on Meall a’Bhuraich, the mild discomfort I’d had in the sole of my foot increased sharply and I’d eventually decided to stop and treat what I thought was the blister that was causing it.
-Foolishly, I’d left it until it was well past anything a Compeed could help with — I’d almost de-gloved a portion of my foot, on the sole, right behind my toes, and the wound was down to the meat (I’ve added a photo below if you’re interested).
+Foolishly, I’d left it until it was well past anything a Compeed could help with — my skin had badly macerated and had torn, almost de-gloving a portion of my foot, on the sole, right behind my toes, the wound down to the meat.
 The only thing we could do was dress it with medical gauze and some Durapore tape.
 This left me somewhat lame and the descent to the river and the long ascent to Sgurr Eilde Mor, coupled with the effort from the day and the continued heat into the night — it was ridiculously muggy — sucked away at my energy levels.
 My legs were still quite strong but my eyes were heavy and, after finally being sick (yeay), I could quite easily have slept standing up, leaning on my trekking poles.
 We decided to stop at the summit cairn for a break and, after just a few minutes, we were both fast asleep at 3am.

 Four hours later, a glorious cloud inversion filled the glens and refilled my spirits.
 Feeling renewed energy-wise, we descended from the summit of Sgurr Eilde Mor, still with the intention of completing the route.
 On the way however, I soon voiced dark thoughts to Chris of bailing and our ascent of Binnean Beag reinforced that.
 It wasn’t really the state of my foot — with the dressing on, I could cope with the pain — but, simply, I had no desire to face another full day feeling sick in the intense heat (we still had 9 Munros to go).
 So I asked Chris if we could give up, often voicing during our descent into Glen Nevis thoughts that if I tried again in cooler weather it might be an option but really with a reluctance acceptance that, regardless, completing Tranter’s Round (even if only on one go) is going to be highly unlikely for me unless I can learn to better manage my nutrition, so I can take on more food for fuel, plus better manage my foot health.
 (Edit: We’re trying again this year).